-By Theorem~\ref{thm:tomajclone}, $f \sim_C f'$ and $f \sim_D f'$ for some monotone selfdual binary operation, i.e., $f'$ is one of the two projections.
+By Theorem~\ref{thm:tomajclone}, $f \sssC f'$ and $f \sssD f'$ for some monotone selfdual binary operation, i.e., $f'$ is one of the two projections.
 Suppose $f'$ is the first projection, so $f(C,A) \subseteq C$ and $f(D,A) \subseteq D$.
 From these inclusions, from $f(a,b), f(b,a) \in C \cup D$, and from $f(\{a,b\},C) \subseteq C$, $f(\{a,b\},D) \subseteq D$ (by strong projectivity from Theorem~\ref{thm:bin_abs}) it follows that $C \cup D \cup \{b\}$ absorbs the \emph{set} $E = C \cup D \cup \{a,b\}$ by $f$.
 It is therefore enough to show that $E$ is a subuniverse of $\alg A$ -- then $E = \Sg(a,b)$ and the proof will be concluded.

 Let $t$ be a cyclic term operation of arity $p$, take and let $h$ be the cyclic composition of $t$ and $s$.
 The result of applying $s$ to a tuple $\tuple{e} \in E^p$ is, by the properties above, in $C \cup D$ whenever $\tuple{e}$ is not the constant tuple of $a$'s or $b$'s.
-For any other tuple, we have $h(\tuple{e}) \in t(C \cup D, \dots, C \cup D)$, which is by Item 1) of Proposition~\ref{prop:3_abs_intersect} a subset of $C \cup D$.
-Since $h$ is a cyclic operation and it preserves $E$, then $E$ is a subuniverse of $\alg A$ by Proposition~\ref{ff:TMsubs} and the proof is concluded. \end{proof}
+We then have $h(\tuple{e}) \in t(C \cup D, \dots, C \cup D)$, which is by item (1) of Proposition~\ref{prop:3_abs_intersect} a subset of $C \cup D$.
+Since $h$ is a cyclic operation and it preserves $E$, we see that $E$ is a subuniverse of $\alg A$ by Proposition~\ref{ff:TMsubs}, which concludes the proof. \end{proof}

 \begin{theorem} If $\algA$ is a minimal Taylor algebra which is generated by two distinct elements $a,b \in A$, then either $\algA$ has a nontrivial abelian quotient, or at least one of $a$, $b$ is contained in a proper 3-absorbing subuniverse of $\algA$. \end{theorem}